xhx509/sst/README.md

 Some functions are saved in 'sst_function.py'

-There are flowcharts in this peckage to explan programs
+There are flowcharts in this peckage to explain programs

 Reference:  http://tds.maracoos.org/thredds/SST.html .